siv2r/bip-frost-signing/README.md

 - Inputs:
   - The secret nonce *secnonce* that has never been used as input to *Sign* before: a 64-byte array[^secnonce-ser]
-  - The participant secret signing share *secshare*: a 32-byte array, serialized scalar
+  - The participant secret share *secshare*: a 32-byte array, serialized scalar
   - The participant identifier *my_id*: an integer with *0 ≤ my_id ≤ n-1*
   - The *session_ctx*: a [Session Context](#session-context) data structure
 - Let *(Q, gacc, _, id<sub>1..u</sub>, pubshare<sub>1..u</sub>, b, R, e) = GetSessionValues(session_ctx)*; fail if that fails